 Passing through the flowered gardens, vendors with trinkets, and statues and busts of famous figures, the crisp wind of fall swept through the descending leaves and welcomed us into the massive stone entry.
 We were brought into an interior space filled with relics from the World Wars, most notably artillery, as well as recreational spaces.
 We proceeded on though, as were making our way to upper part of the fortress.

-This was not our first time at Belgrade Fortress, due to it’s location and size, it’s quite easy to make several trips to visit.
+This was not our first time at Kalemagdan Fortress.
+Due to it’s location and size, it’s quite easy to make several visits.
 We previously had ventured along the western side of the fortress, looking down upon the Sava and it’s moored bar / barges.
 The gardens that surround the fortress offer a great place to relax.
 It also offers wonderful panoramic views of the surrounding landscape.

 However, this time, we took a more thorough look around, and already knew what to expect and where to look.
 We were in search of the Ruzica church which we knew lay at the northeastern edge of the fort.

-We made our way out through the various bridges and fortifications of the massive fortress and eventually came out at one of the entrances facing the Danube.
+We made our way out through the various bridges and fortifications of the massive fortress.
+Eventually we came out at one of the entrances facing the Danube.
 Jutting from the base of the walls was the Ruzica church.
 The church is small, but has a character to it.
 The chandeliers are made of the used bullet casings and swords from soldiers during the first World War.

-Setting out from the church, we could see the sun was beginning to set on the Danube, and we made our way down the hill towards a small ruin.
+Setting out from Ruzica, we could see the sun was beginning to set on the Danube.
+We made our way down the hill towards a small ruin.
 What it was, we don’t know, but the crumbling stone walls indicate it was of some importance to the massive fortifications above.

-Before night fell, we made our way out of the fortress compound on the north where a large manicured field lays.
+Before night fell, we proceeded out of the fortress compound on the north where a large manicured field lies.

 The region around and within the fortress houses a lot to do.
-There is the Belgrade Zoo, Fortress Exhibition, Gallery of Natural History, and the Monument of Gratitude to France.
+There is: